MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/assign-role.md

 4. Select **Users + permissions** to expand the list of options, and then select **Users**.
 If you're prompted to sign in to Dynamics 365, be sure to use your admin credentials.

     ![Users selected](media/users-setting.PNG "Users selected")

+    > [!IMPORTANT]
+    > You can access Dynamics 365 Guides data through the **Guides Hub** tile.
+However, we recommend taht you not make changes in the Guides Hub.
+Any changes that you make there can have unintended consequences for the Dynamics 365 Guides apps.

 5. Follow one of these steps: